 Here in Virginia our hearts are wobbling after senseless bigoted violence pounded the city of Charlottesville.
 Nestled in beautiful Shenandoah and Blue Ridge Appalachian mountains, this is where Thomas Jefferson founded the University of Virginia.
-I spent four years as an undergrad @ UVA where everyone is welcome: the best and brightest from our state, country & around the world.
+I spent four years as an undergrad @ UVA where everyone is welcome: the best and brightest from our state, country and around the world.
 The only challenge I had with my African American first year roommate: guys were extra nice to me to meet her because she was so very beautiful!
-(Then she would introduce them to her fiancé’s picture on the wall.) 🙂 Open multicultural learning experiences, like mine in Charlottesville, make what happened there so hard to fathom.
+(Then she would introduce them to her fiancé’s picture on the wall.) 🙂 An open environment of diversity and multicultural learning make what happened in Charlottesville so hard to fathom.
 White nationalist extremists wrecked horrifying havoc in this peaceful university town with bigotry, racism, hatred and violence.
 Our hearts and prayers are with the families of those killed and with the injured of body and mind.

 As condemnation filled our televisions and social media feeds, it was alarming to see defamatory rhetoric pushing shaky lines of hard-won peaceful coexistence back to the stone age of prejudice.